csc530/crypto.com-exhcange-API/readme.md

 ## [API Doc](api-doc.md)

-This is a personnal document made from crypto.com exchange's [official documentation](https://exchange-docs.crypto.com/spot/index.html).
+This is a personal document made from crypto.com exchange's [official documentation](https://exchange-docs.crypto.com/spot/index.html).
 I made it more applicable for me and my learning with not much changes, honestly.

 ### Disclaimer